-President and CEO Executive Vice President and Chief Operations Officer Eva M. Roby has served as President and CEO of MIF since September 2011.
+President and CEO Eva M. Roby has served as President and CEO of MIF since September 2011.
 She was Executive Vice President of MIF from May 2002 through August 2011.
 Prior to joining MIF, she had been President and CEO of First Financial Credit Union in Skokie, Illinois, from 1983 to May 2002 and President and CEO of Combined Insurance Credit Union in Chicago, Illinois, from 1981 to 1983.
-Carmen M. Cobo has served as the Executive Vice President and Chief Operations Officer of MIF since September 2015.
-She was Director for Customer Service from 2005 to August 2015.
-She joined MIF in 2003 as an executive for Customer Service and was responsible for overseeing the deposit side of MIF operations.
-Prior to joining MIF, she served as Vice President of Member Services, for First Financial Credit Union, in Skokie, Illinois, from 1992 to 2003 Chief Financial Officer and Vice President of Administration and Member Service Manager from 1987-1992.
-The Rev. Linda O. Norman has served as Vice President of Administration since March 2018, and as Chief Financial Officer since March 2020.
-She previously served as Secretary for MIF.
+Executive Vice President and Chief Financial Officer The Rev. Linda O. Norman has served as Executive Vice President for MIF since January 2024 and as Chief Financial Officer for MIF since March 2020.
+She has previously served as Vice President of Administration and as Secretary for MIF.
 Prior to joining MIF, she had been Treasurer of the Evangelical Lutheran Church in America from September 2011 through December 2017.
 From 2006 until 2011, she served in other accounting roles with the ELCA Foundation and the ELCA Churchwide Organization in Chicago, Illinois.
 Before 2006, she worked in various full-time public accounting and ministry capacities.
-Vice President of Lending Andy Waters rejoined MIF as Vice President of Lending in November 2022.
-He returns to MIF after most recently serving as Managing Director of Portfolio Management and Closing at IFF, a Chicago-based community development financial institution, from 2013 to 2022.
-Previously, from 2008 through 2013, he was Vice President of the Religious Lending and Portfolio Management Group at RidgeStone Bank in Brookfield, Wisconsin, and Vice President for Real Estate Lending at First Midwest Bank in Itasca, Illinois, from 2006 through 2008.
-He served as a Church Building Consultant with the ELCA in 1993 and became Vice President for Lending at MIF from 1996 through 2006.
-He began his career in the 1980s as an engineer for Wyeth International.
+Vice President of Lending Amelia Dawkins resumed Vice President of Lending duties in September 2023.
+She previously served as Vice President of Lending for MIF from September 2015 through January 2023.
+She was Director of Loans from 2004 to August 2015.
+She joined MIF in 1995 as a loan officer after serving as a senior accountant for the ELCA Churchwide Organization from 1989 to 1995.
+From 1986 to 1989, she was Manager of Accounts Payable at Soft Sheen Products in Chicago, Illinois.
+From 1980 to 1986, she held various financial management positions at NICOR in Naperville, Illinois.
 Corporate and Compliance Counsel, Secretary Tiffany Smith has served as Corporate and Compliance Counsel and Secretary for MIF since March 2020, and served as MIF's Director of Regulatory Compliance, Staff Counsel from September 2018 to February 2020.
 Prior to joining MIF, she practiced law for eleven years with the firms of Burke, Warren, MacKay & Serritella, P.C. and Kirkland & Ellis LLP in Chicago, Illinois.